-Transport for NSW replaces the RMS
+Transport for NSW replaced the RMS

 - Plan a transport system that meets the needs and expectations of the public